hassandsriaz/IBM-Data-Science/README.md

-# IBM - Data Science Professional Certificate Course
+# IBM - Data Science Professional Certificate Coursera

 This repository contains the course materials and projects for the IBM - Data Science Professional Certificate Course on Coursera.